thixotropist/ghidra_import_tests/content/en/docs/notes/vectorization_case_study.md

 >Note: an earlier run showed several pcode errors in `riscv-rvv.sinc`, which have been fixed as of this run.

-Red herrings - none of these have anything to do with riscv or vector intrinsics
+Red herrings - none of these have anything to do with RISCV or vector intrinsics

 * `uVar5 = 0x106c50;` - there is no uVar5 variable, just a shared upper immediate load register.
 * `iVar2 = (int)(((uint)((int)k >> 0x1f) >> 0x1b) + (int)k) >> 5;` - since k is a signed long and not unsigned, the compiler